datarobot-oss/agent-tool-templates/tools/global/search_ai_catalog/README.md

 For implementation details, please refer to the [custom_model](./custom_model) directory and `custom.py` file.

 ## How to call the tool
-To call or invoke the tool, send a properly formatted JSON request to the deployed model’s prediction endpoint in DataRobot using its API; the model processes your input and returns a prediction or summary, and this can be done programmatically via scripts, command-line tools like `curl`, or integrated into applications.
+To call or invoke the tool, send a properly formatted JSON request to the deployed model’s prediction endpoint in DataRobot using its API; the model processes your input and returns a prediction or summary.
+This can be done programmatically via scripts, command-line tools like `curl`, or integrated into applications.

 Please refer to the [making predictions](../README.md#making-predictions) section of documentation for global tools for more technical details on how to call the tool.